Graduate Certificate in Executive and Professional Coaching

 The Graduate Certificate in Executive and Professional Coaching involves completing a 15-hour graduate program.
 The Curriculum is organized into three parts: educational, practicum and examination.

 The educational component of the program consists of a series of learning modules organized into four main content areas/courses (see below).
 A learning module is a class that meets for four to six weeks during the semester.
 All classes are scheduled on Monday, Tuesday and Wednesday evenings and begin at 5:30 PM central time.
 Each session is from 60 to 90 minutes in length depending on the class.
 Course requirements include additional readings, short papers, field work, peer-coaching and identifying and coaching clients.

-- Individual: Coaching individuals under the supervision of an ICF credentialed Coach.
+- Individual: Coaching individuals under the supervision of an ICF-accredited coach trainer.

 - Group: Coaching peers in small group sessions under the supervision of an ICF credentialed coach.

-To earn the Graduate Certificate in Executive and Professional Coaching, students are required to pass a comprehensive examination that meets the standards set by the International Coach Federation.
+To earn the Graduate Certificate in Executive and Professional Coaching, students are required to pass a comprehensive examination that meets the standards set by the International Coach Federation (ICF).

 OB 6350 – Introduction to Executive and Professional Coaching

 This learning module introduces students to a solution-focused approach to coaching.
 Topics include: the fundamental processes of coaching, the meta-model of communication, solution-focused theory and practice, the trans-theoretical model of change.
 At the conclusion of the learning module, students will be able to assess a client’s readiness for change and carry out a structured solution-focused coaching session.